qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 If you would like to nominate yourself as a coordinator for a new language please go ahead.
-If more than one person nominates themselves as coordinator for the same language, please contact each other and resolve how you will manage your efforts.
+If more than one person nominate themselves as coordinator for the same language, please contact each other and resolve how you will manage your efforts.

-Please :ref:`contact <community-resources>` the Community Assistant or the GUI translation team leader to see you name entered in the about Box of QGIS.
+Please :ref:`contact <community-resources>` the Community Assistant or the GUI translation team leader to see you name entered in the About Box of QGIS.

 Helping with an existing translation ....................................